eDyablo/study-docker-way/course introduction/homework/README.md

 # Course introduction homework

+## Goal
-**Goal** is to be able to successfully run the commands listed below.
+The goal of the exercise is to be able to successfully run the commands listed below.

 ```sh
 docker system info